 Chantelle uses, and is comfortable with, the voices which assist her to enact her role.
 She’s good at what she does and the role fits her personality.
 So are there any learning points for her in seeing her VoicePrint profile?
 Yes.
 She is struck by how little use she makes, even by self-report, of the Diagnose voice.
 It’s a finding that prompts her to reflect.

-It’s a question we might all adapt and use to manage our voices.
+It’s a question we might all usefully keep in mind and utilise to manage our voices.
 ‘I’ll use this voice.
 I know why it’s the right voice for the job.’

 Grateful thanks to Chantelle Smith and her husband Graham for giving us this insight into the Voices at Work – In the Operating Theatre.